Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 To fully understand what PHI is, it’s important to break down the different ways medical information can be segmented.
 This includes health information, individually identifiable health information (IIHI), and finally, protected health information as defined by HIPAA.

 Health information is any information related to an individual’s physical and mental health, the treatment they receive, and how they pay for this treatment.
-Importantly, this includes information about the past, present, and future.
+This includes information about the past, present, and future.
 It’s important to note that the information must be created or received by a healthcare provider, health plan, public health authority, employer, life insurer, school or university, or healthcare clearinghouse to qualify as health information.

 Individually identifiable health information (IIHI) is a subset of health information.
-Specifically, the term refers to demographic information, contact information, and geographic information about an individual that is related to their care and which either directly identifies, or has the reasonable potential to identify, the individual.
+Specifically, the term refers to demographic information, contact information, and geographic information about an individual that is related to their care and which either directly identifies or has the reasonable potential to identify the individual.

 What is ePHI?